emilybache/PensionContribution-TestDesign-Kata/csharp/PensionContributionCalculations.Test/Bug_Reports.md

 Calculations are off by a wide margin
 -------------------------------------
-Pension contributions are expressed as a percentage of salary rather than an absolute amount.
 Unfortunately, the latest release seems to have a glitch that returns values that are way higher than expected.
-The values we are getting for these percentages generally seem to be ten times larger than they should be, sometimes even more than 100%.
+The values we are getting for pension contributions generally seem to be ten times larger than they should be, sometimes even more than 100% of the annual salary.

 Tenure is being interpreted too generously
 ------------------------------------------
 When calculating pension contributions, employees get an additional bonus if they have been with the company for a long time.
 The highest bonus level seems to be being given to employees with only ten years of tenure, which is too generous.
-The highest bonus should only be paid to those with more than 15 years of tenure.
+The highest bonus should only be paid to those with 15 or more years of tenure.

 Senior Leadership is unhappy with their compensation
 ----------------------------------------------------